zeek/zeek/src/script_opt/ZAM/OPs/README.txt

 # 			A specification of 'n' means "build a ZAM instruction
 # 			for calling with an arbitrary number of arguments".
 #
-# 	op-accessor	tells Gen-ZAM what ZVal accessor to use to get to
-# 			the underlying values of the operand(s)
-#
-# 	op1-accessor	the same as op-accessor except only for the first
-# 			operand
-#
 # 	op1-internal    states that the operation's treatment of the
 # 			instruction's first integer value is for internal
 # 			purposes; the value does not correspond to a frame